Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 Is a seller required to provide a home warranty?

 No, sellers are generally not legally required to provide a home warranty.
 It is an optional offering that can be negotiated as part of the purchase agreement.
-However, in competitive markets, buyers may request one, and offering it proactively can help avoid that negotiation altogether.
+However, in 2026's more buyer-friendly markets, buyers may request one, and offering it proactively can help avoid that negotiation altogether.

 Can the seller benefit from the home warranty during the listing period?

 Yes.
-Most providers activate seller coverage immediately upon purchase, which means if a covered system or appliance breaks down while the home is still on the market, the seller can file a claim rather than paying out of pocket.
+Most providers, including American Home Shield, activate seller coverage immediately and provide protection for up to 6 months while the home is listed.
+If a covered system or appliance breaks down during that period, the seller can file a claim rather than paying out of pocket, subject to per-trade and listing-period caps.
 This is one of the most underappreciated benefits of a seller-paid plan.

 What is the difference between a seller warranty and a buyer warranty?

 A seller warranty is purchased by the seller during the listing period and typically transitions to the buyer at closing.
 A buyer warranty is purchased independently by the buyer, often for the same purpose.
-The coverage is usually identical — the key difference is simply who pays for it and when it starts.
+The coverage is usually identical, and the key difference is simply who pays for it and when it starts.

 Should I offer a home warranty on a newer home?